God’s View on Babies — Inside and Outside the Womb

 G. EXODUS 21:22-25

 This passage is perhaps the most insightful and informative passage in the entire Bible relative to today’s abortion controversy.
-One need observe it carefully with its surrounding context.
+We need to observe it carefully with its surrounding context.
 It also provides a segue into the next biblical matters of consideration on this topic.

-Under the Mosaic Law, if two men were fighting and one or both accidentally struck a woman with child (again, note the use of the word child as a descriptor for what is in the womb of the woman), two possibilities resulted: Either there is no harm to the child and a minor penalty is in order relative to the mother being injured to some degree, or there is harm to the child (or both).
-In the second scenario, the penalty is much more severe, and “just recompense” (what is known in jurisprudence as “lex talionis”) is in view.
-Interesting, under the Mosaic Law, if someone caused the accidental death of another adult, the “eye for eye” criterion was not applicable (cf. Numbers 35:9-15; 22- 29).
-However, the “just recompense” standard exists here in Exodus 21!
-To protect the life of the unborn, there was a higher legal standard!
+Under the Mosaic Law, if two men were fighting and one or both accidentally struck a woman with child (again, note the use of the word child as a descriptor for what is in the womb of the woman), two possibilities resulted: either there is no harm to the child and a minor penalty is in order relative to the mother’s being injured to some degree, or there is harm to the child (or both).
+In the second scenario, the penalty is much more severe, and “just recompense” (what is known in jurisprudence as lex talionis) is in view.
+Interesting, under the Mosaic Law, if someone caused the accidental death of another adult, the “eye-for-eye” criterion was not applicable (cf. Numbers 35:9–15; 22–29).
+However, the “just-recompense” standard exists here in Exodus 21!
+To protect the life of the unborn, a higher legal standard was in place!

 IV.
 MURDER IS EVIL